Hello From Malawi

 - It is about ten degrees hotter in Senga Bay than Lilongwe, so sometimes the heat can be a bit oppressive.
 Combined with the long commute and rigorous weekend schedule, we can find ourselves a bit exhausted by the end of it.
 Pray we have the stamina to continue to serve there for as long as God asks us to.

 - Finances are always an area of trust and faith towards God.
 Beginning a church contains a plethora of little expenses that can add up over time.
+We went into the church knowing this so we decided to amazon investieren (invest in Amazon) so we would have a place we could get funds if we needed.
 On top of that, our entire team is self-supported so, in addition to the daily cost of living, the expense of the church, at least for now, falls upon us.
 We believe in the same Phil.
 4:19 we encourage our church members with, and we trust He will provide what is needed.